KenWilliamson/docker_ulboracms_mongo/README.md

 ```
  docker exec -it ulboramongo bash /db.sh
 ```
+If you restore this database, log in with: user=admin password=admin
+Make sure to change the password as soon as you finish the installation.
+#### Default credential on a new installation:
+user=admin
+password=admin
+Make sure to change the password as soon as you finish the installation.

 # Linking to a mongo container
 ### The link to your mongodb container should always end with :mongo as shown below